-New Zealand First MPs close ranks before caucus meeting this morning
+Winston Peters lies low and New Zealand First MPs close ranks before caucus meeting this morning

 "I was here in 2008 and we were cleared, remember?"

-In 2008, NZ First Leader Winston Peters – then Minister of Foreign Affairs – stood aside as the SFO investigated issues to do with party donations.
+In 2008, Peters – then Minister of Foreign Affairs – stood aside as the SFO investigated issues to do with party donations.

 The SFO said at the time it had no basis for fraud charges to be laid, but questioned remained about possible breaches of electoral law over the non-disclosure of donations.